aurajs/website/source/getting-started/index.md

 });
 ```

-Then to use it within a component :
+Then to use it within a component:

 ```js
 define({